 For example, one company may classify oncologists in their 4M class, while a competing company may designate them as a 5M.
 In some cases, the discrepancy between insurers for certain specialties may vary by two class numbers.

-In fact, you would be hard pressed to find a speciality that all the major carriers classify the same.
+In fact, you would be hard-pressed to find a specialty that all the major carriers classify the same.

-One speciality with a wide discrepancy between insurers is ophthalmology.
+One specialty with a wide discrepancy between insurers is ophthalmology.
 According to the latest data, of the six major physician disability carriers, one has ophthalmology in its third occupational class.
-Another three carriers have it rated in the fourth class, while one has the speciality rated 5M and another all the up to 6M.
+Another three carriers have it rated in the fourth class, while one has the specialty rated 5M and another all the up to 6M.

 Another example is urgent care specialists.
-Several carriers rate this speciality a 3, but one has it at 6.
+Several carriers rate this specialty a 3, but one has it at 6.

-Some examples of specialities that are ranked anywhere from 4M to 6M depending on the insurer include:
+Some examples of specialties that are ranked anywhere from 4M to 6M depending on the insurer include:

 Orthopedic surgeons and OB/GYNs have classifications ranging from 3 to 5.

-Insurers may at times adjust occupational risk classes based on data that shows more or less risk in certain specialities, or the desire to boost sales among certain prospective customers.
+At times, insurers may adjust occupational risk classes based on data that shows more or less risk in certain specialties, or the desire to boost sales among certain prospective customers.
 For example, an insurance company may inform its contracted agents that a certain group of specialists has been moved from a 4M risk class to a 5M class.
 Companies sometimes offer temporary discounts to certain classes as well.

-In addition to your premium rate, the occupational class on our physicians disability insurance policy may also impact:
+In addition to your premium rate, the occupational class on our physician disability insurance policy may also impact: